-Sitra’s projects are aimed at preparing an operator that provides well-being data and open data from different information sources and registers on a one-stop-shop basis.
-The permit and guidance services for the users of this data will be made available in one place.
-When data is processed, special attention is paid to privacy protection, data security and the right of individuals to decide who the information concerning them is used by and for what.
+Sitra’s projects aimed at preparing an authority that provides well-being data and open data from different information sources and registers on a one-stop-shop basis.
+The permit and guidance services for the users of this data were made available in one place.
+When data is processed, special attention must be paid to privacy protection, data security and the right of individuals to decide who the information concerning them is used by and for what.

-Our work began in September 2015 and will end in July 2018.
-We have gathered leading experts from the public, private and third sectors in our workshops to outline the architecture and operation of the future operator.
+Our work began in September 2015 and was finished the end of 2018.
+We gathered leading experts from the public, private and third sectors in our workshops to outline the architecture and operation of the future operator.

-Parts of the future digital health hub and permit services are being built in the pre-production projects that have already been launched.
+Parts of the future digital health hub and permit services were built in the pre-production projects.

 In addition to the projects and workshops, we are preparing a plan of action for the future operator to enable the launch of its operations in 2019.